AdamMontemurro/WarcraftHoF/README.md

 ***

 ### ***Description***
 Single page MERN application that renders out significant characters from the Warcrat Universe.
 Gives details of them and their accomplishments from a backend DB.
-Users are able to "login" and add,edit, and delete suggestions in the form of comments.
+Users are able to "login" and add,edit, and delete suggestions in the form of comments. g

 ## [Test it here](https://wcdbmernapp.herokuapp.com/Classes)